Skip to main content

 Tools Overview

-Linkly AI exposes four tools to AI assistants via MCP (Model Context Protocol), forming a progressive document access workflow:
+Linkly AI exposes seven tools to AI assistants via MCP (Model Context Protocol), forming a progressive document access workflow:

 search → grep or outline → read